A freelance talent marketplace

 UX Design, UI Design, Product Strategy

 We wanted to create a better way for freelancers to get work.
 Availo was the first user-controlled talent network that connected organizations with world-class design talent.
 Cients could meet creative professionals, see their profiles, experiences, and rates, communicate with them instantly and book.
-For the freelancer we aimed to be a facilitator, removing barriers and large middlemen cuts and to work with them as their career grew, taking care of bookings, payments, advice, mentorship and in the future further business related services such as insurance and pensions.
+For the freelancer we aimed to be a facilitator, removing barriers and large middlemen cuts and to work with them as their career grew.
+Using AI to take care of chat, bookings and payments, with the team and community advising and offering mentorship.
+We had plans in the future to add further business related services such as freelancer specific insurance, financial planning and pensions.

 As a co-founder I was responsible for designing and testing the platform, pitching to angels and incubators, building the community and selling the system to agencies, studios and tech companies.

 Everything went to plan, we closed an initial pre-seed round with angel investors in 2016 alongside Seedcamp, we built and launched our Beta to 100 top-tier companies such as Google, UsTwo, IDEO and Facebook successfully placing freelancers from our community of 300+ creatives and designers.